Carl Sennhenn

-Carl Braun Sennhenn is an American writer and academic who served from as the 14th Poet Laureate of Oklahoma from 2001 until 2003.
-Along with Francine Ringold, he is one of two poets to win the Oklahoma Book Award for Poetry twice, in 2007 and in 2013.
-He is a former professor at Rose State College, where he also served as a Dean of Humanities.
+Carl George Braun Sennhenn (May 24, 1936 – August 2, 2024) was an American writer and academic who served from as the 14th Poet Laureate of Oklahoma from 2001 until 2003.
+Along with Francine Ringold, he was one of two poets to win the Oklahoma Book Award for Poetry twice, in 2007 and in 2013.
+He was a former professor at Rose State College, where he also served as a Dean of Humanities.

-Early life and education
+Life and education

 Sennhenn was born in Baltimore, Maryland and raised in Norman, Oklahoma.
 He earned a Bachelor of Arts and Master of Arts from the University of Oklahoma, in 1958 and 1960 respectively.
+He died in August 2024 at the age of 88 in Norman.

 Career

-Sennhenn has worked as an educator for over 60 years, from the elementary to college level.
-Though now semi-retired, he continues to teach Creative Writing for senior adults at Rose State College.
+Sennhenn worked as an educator for over 60 years, from the elementary to college level.
+Even in semi-retirement, he continued to teach Creative Writing for senior adults at Rose State College.